-Our home security systems are in place.
-No one is getting into the house without it being seen or heard.
+No one is getting into the house without it being seen or heard with a proper home security system.
 Everything appears covered as far as keeping your family safe goes.
 Or is it?
 At times, we get so focused on the obvious that we overlook the hidden items in our house that could pose a risk.
 What might they be?
 Consider the following items.

 Get the Lint Out

 The National Fire Protection Association reports that washer and dryer fires average over 15,900 cases yearly.
 Sadly, the property loss was about $238 million.
 Of the dryer fires, dust, lint, or fibers were the cause of 26% of the time.
 Such a simple thing as cleaning your lint trap frequently and regular maintenance to the vent could lower the risk of fire hazards in the home.
 Make it a new habit to clean before you push that On Button.
 Home security systems are a vital part of preventing potential fire damage.

 Garage Storage Unit